carbon-language/carbon-lang/clang-tools-extra/docs/clang-tidy/checks/cppcoreguidelines-pro-bounds-constant-array-index.rst

 are out of bounds (for ``std::array``).
 For out-of-bounds checking of static arrays, see the clang-diagnostic-array-bounds check.

-The check can generate fixes after the option :option:`GslHeader` has been set to the name of the include file that contains ``gsl::at()``, e.g. `"gsl/gsl.h"`.
+The check can generate fixes after the option `GslHeader` has been set to the name of the include file that contains ``gsl::at()``, e.g. `"gsl/gsl.h"`.

 This rule is part of the "Bounds safety" profile of the C++ Core Guidelines, see